elastic/examples/Alerting/Sample Watches/monitoring_master_changes/README.md

 * The watch is by default scheduled to trigger every 30 mins.
 This can be changed in the `trigger` block of the watch.
 * The window of time (in seconds) to evaluate the number of master nodes can be configured in the `metadata` under `window_secs`.
 The default is 1800 seconds/ 30 minutes.
 * The number of master nodes threshold can be configured in the `metadata` under `number_of_master_nodes_threshold`.
 The default is 1.

-## Warning

-If the threshold is set to greater than 2.
-This watch is susceptible to the scenario where the master elected node keeps changing but keeps getting assigned to the same 2 nodes.
-In this case, the watch will never trigger since we need a unique node count to be greater than 2.